Select a platform and game...

 If you never experienced the Sonic craze it is still possible to play the original games with the recently released compilation titles such as Sonic Mega Collection Plus and the recent release of the original Sonic The Hedgehog on Xbox Live.

-Games featuring Sonic have appeared on all of Sega's consoles and on occasion in the arcades with an addition on the Neo Geo Pocket Colour also.
-Sonic Adventure 2. marked the last Sonic title on a Sega console - the Dreamcast in 2001.
+Games featuring Sonic have appeared on all of SEGA's consoles and on occasion in the arcades with an addition on the Neo Geo Pocket Colour also.
+Sonic Adventure 2. marked the last Sonic title on a SEGA console - the Dreamcast in 2001.
 Since the altering of Sega's strategy Sonic has now appeared on an array of platforms such as Gamecube, Xbox as well as hand-helds such as Gameboy Advance.

 Sonic's popularity is still very high proving that his appeal is not limited to any platform he is on.